section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 It works with a custom user model.
 It also offers capabilities for social authentication, which will be the main focus of this article.

-We will create an application for handling social authentication using google.
+We will create an application for handling social authentication using Google.
 The application will have Django for the backend and
 React for frontend.

 ### Prerequisites